hash-bang/string-sort/README.md

 string-sort
 ===========
-Simple library to sort a string based on character priority.
+Simple library to sort an array based on string character priority.

 ```javascript